Alfresco/docs-alfresco/content-services/latest/install/ansible.md

-While we recommend to refer to the official Ansible documentation to properly configure [Ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html#managing-vault-passwords), below a basic configuration that will help you in quickly installing Alfresco without to having to input the Vault password every time.
+While we recommend to refer to the official Ansible documentation to properly configure [Ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html#managing-vault-passwords), below is a basic configuration that will help you in quickly installing Alfresco without to having to input the Vault password every time.

 Configure a password in a file (e.g. `~/.vault_pass.txt`), optionally